Hafralonsa, Iceland

 Accommodation

 The lodge on the Hafralonsa is small and homely and while not the most luxurious, it does not detract from the river’s appeal.
-There is one bedroom with ensuite bathroom with up to five additional bedrooms available with two shared bathrooms between them.
-The lodge caters for a total of four rods.
+There are a total of six bedrooms and four bathrooms, not all bathrooms are ensuite.
+The lodge caters for a total of four rods with single guides for each rod.

 There is a large open-plan living area incorporating the kitchen, dining area and sitting room.
 It is a cosy base overlooking the river for a private group.